 of bearings (Fig. "Fatigue pittings at bearings") and tooth flanks of gears (Fig. "Development of fatigue puittings").

 A typical time depending deterioration behavior, that can be related three fields, can be observed.

 The described failure behavior during fatigue is well reprocuced by the ODM measurements (diagram below).
 The smaller the particles, the more pronounced it gets.
 The trend of the curve is naturally influenced, as consequence of the failure, by load changes like vibrations, particles and static loads.
-With this it can also concluded at risks during further operation (Ill.
-25.2.1-13).
+With this it can also concluded at risks during further operation (Fig. "Example for monitoring with ODM").

 speed of deterioration rises with the